AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 ## `Asset Autocomplete`

-Asset autocomplete provides a way for you to query assets and retrieve a list of suggested assets based on your search criteria.
-The following asset properties are capable of autocomplete:
+Asset autocomplete allows you to query assets and retrieve a list of suggested assets based on your search criteria.
+The autocomplete feature can be used with the following asset properties:

 -  Name
 -  Description